 Michael Jackson was a weird, weird guy.
 But the music’s tremendous.

-David Bowie fucked a ton of teenagers in his time.
+David Bowie had sex with.. well let’s just say a lot of younger women, in his time.
 Way more than made headlines, and way more than you can possibly imagine.
 The music’s great.

 Victor Salva, the guy who directed/wrote the brilliant 1995 film Powder… love that movie.
 I also love his film adaptation, Peaceful Warrior (2006).
 Salva’s a creep.
 No doubt.